-The results of the UK Familial Ovarian Cancer Screening Study (UK FOCSS), which is led by UCL and co-funded by The Eve Appeal alongside Cancer Research UK and the UK Departments of Health have been published today in leading science journal, Clinical Oncology.
+The results of the UK Familial Ovarian Cancer Screening Study (UK FOCSS) were published February 2017 in leading science journal, Clinical Oncology.
+The study was led by UCL and co-funded by The Eve Appeal alongside Cancer Research UK and the UK Departments of Health.
 They demonstrate that screening women at high risk of ovarian cancer every four months may reduce the likelihood of being diagnosed with advanced stage ovarian cancer.

 Over the three years of screening and in the year after their last test, nineteen women were diagnosed with ovarian cancer although none had any symptoms.
 The screening was estimated to be able to pick up 9 out of every 10 ovarian cancers.